2017 PKAL STEM Leadership Institute

 Nearly sixty percent of the Institute’s leadership curriculum is grounded in the major tenets of experiential learning, including the new diversity simulation, My Tenure Trek™ (MTT).
 This unique professional development tool guides participants through a simulated tenure process that is representative of colleagues whose lived experiences and cultures are distinctly different from their own.
 MTT™ is designed to awaken and sensitize emerging STEM leaders to the influences of power and privilege within higher education, and to create broad awareness about microagressions and implicit biases, which undermine national attempts to diversify the STEM workforce.

-Also, the STEM Leadership Institute now offers extended access to career coaches from the fully-accredited Fielding Graduate University Evidence Based Coaching Program.
+Also, the STEM Leadership Institute now offers extended access to career coaches.
 This newly-added Institute feature will provide participants with the individualized support and coaching they need to successfully navigate the inherent political, professional, and personal complexities of institutional change leadership.
 Coaching will be available to participants throughout the 2017-18 academic year.
 For this year only, we are able to offer this feature at no additional cost to participants.

 As a result, the Institute has proven effective in promoting leadership self-efficacy among its participants, with over sixty-five percent of Institute alumni noting a significant increase in their ability to: 1) facilitate change, 2) effectively respond to problems, and 3) fully consider the impacts of diverse cultures on institutional transformation.